adam-kami-1/BatchUtilities/README.md

 - If any of Log Message parameters contains one of following characters space( ), tab( ), comma(,), semicolon(;), or equal sign(=) then the parameter have to be surrounded with double quotes.
-- The message parameters can not contain double quotes, unles used to surround the parameter.
+- The message parameters can not contain double quotes, unless used to surround the parameter.
 Double quotes will not be displayed.

 ### Depends